petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/creating-data-sets.md

 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

 !!! important
-   This feature is currently behind a [developer feature flag](../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags) (LPS-167253) and a [beta feature flag](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) (LPS-164563).
+   This feature is currently behind a [beta feature flag](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) (LPS-164563).

-With Liferay, create data sets from different resources available through RESTful APIs.
+With Liferay, create data sets from different resources available through Liferay Headless APIs.
 Use data sets to create and manage [data set views](./creating-data-set-views.md) and customize how you display your data set.

 ## Creating a Data Set